LiveXiv -- A Multi-Modal Live Benchmark Based on Arxiv Papers Content: Limitations and Conclusions

 \textbf{Limitations.} \method relies on capable proprietary LMMs in order to be fully automatic, and with high quality.
 However, relying on proprietary LMMs is a limitation since we do not have full control over the models, they can change through time and might affect \method.
 Nevertheless, we commonly expect them to continuously improve leading to a positive impact on \method effectiveness.

 \textbf{Conclusions.} We propose \method, an ever-evolving, fully automatic, multi-modal benchmark focused on scientific domains to tackle test set contamination issues and consequently allow a new (contamination-free) perspective on relative ranking of advanced LMMs.
 We utilize \arxiv, as the data source, carefully and extensively crafting a quality dataset to evaluate LMMs.
 To significantly reduce the computational and logistical overhead of maintaining the dataset throughout time and models, we propose an efficient evaluation method that can save more than $70\%$ of the evaluated models on each dataset version.
 Our method can be extended to other archives such as BioRXiv to extend our dataset to new domains.
-A possible future direction is to evaluate data contamination on past versions of the benchmark, using a comparison of the efficient evaluation vs. a full naive evaluation.
+For future work, we propose enhancing LMM evaluation by incorporating free-form questions to assess generative abilities and complex question types to evaluate reasoning capabilities.